 Engaging in some friendly virtual professional networking will be your most direct way to get the real scoop on what’s available right now.
 Remote folks are inherently more connected online than via physical locations or events.
 Reach out to them via LinkedIn, Slack communities or other networking sites—you’re likely to find someone willing to help you out.
 Buffer found that a full 97% of respondents said they actively encourage others to work remotely!
 So if you’ve got burning questions about where and how to source a great remote job, go right to the source.

 Companies not actively promoting themselves as “remote” may in fact be flexible with working arrangements depending on the position.
 If you take a look around, you might discover that you know more people with remote experience than you previously thought!2) Get into remote work for the right reasons

 Your remote work experience will have its ups and downs.
 There are a lot of myths about the remote life that are simply not true.
 You’ll often hear mixed messages (“You can easily slack off to watch Netflix all day!”) that will paint the wrong picture about what remote work is really about: (“Remote workers have less career growth because people think they’re watching Netflix all day.”)

 You’ll vastly improve your ability to succeed with a clear understanding of what you can expect when working remotely.
-According to Buffer, a flexible schedule (43%) is the biggest benefit, while spending time with family is next on the list:
+According to Buffer, a flexible schedule (32%) is the biggest benefit, even spending time with family is among the top reason: